-1000 gecs is the debut album by experimental music duo 100 gecs, composed of Dylan Brady and Laura Les (aka Osno1).
-Self-produced and released through Brady's Dog Show Records, the album reached notoriety troughout the internet thanks to its tongue-in-cheek lyrics (balanced with melancholic ones), its extremely glitchy and saturated sound, with vocals drenched in autotune, and the mix of 2000s music genres, ranging from brostep and nightcore to emo rock, bubblegum bass and even third wave ska.
-It must be heard to be believed.
+1000 gecs is the debut album by experimental music duo 100 gecs, composed of Dylan Brady and Laura Les.
+Self-produced and released through Brady's Dog Show Records on May 2019, the album reached mass notoriety throughout the Internet thanks to its unabashedly surreal nature.

 - "745 sticky"

 - "I Need Help Immediately"

 - all lowercase letters: All titles are rendered this way, except for "I Need Help Immediately", "xXXi_wud_nvrstøp_ÜXXx", and "gec 2 Ü".

 - Auto-Tune: Used shamelessly and extensively throughout the album, though considering the highly sporadic, glitchy sound of everything else, you might be forgiven for not even noticing it.

 - Boastful Rap: "745 sticky", "money machine" and "hand crushed by a mallet"

 - Genre Mashup: As described below, the duo's style is a mishmash of different popular genres from the 2000s and 2010s.

 - Genre Roulette: The album mixes influences from hip-hop, trap, brostep, nightcore, third-wave ska, bubblegum bass, drum and bass, noise, metal, emo rap, emo rock, glitch, crunkcore and sound collage.